Regulatory framework

 The FCA is the conduct regulator for (re)insurers.

-Under the Financial Services and Markets Act 2000 (FSMA 2000), the FCA acquired responsibility for a broad range of regulated activities.
-Its role includes rule making, issuing codes, giving general guidance, determining general policy and principles, and enforcement.
-For more information about the FCA, see Practice Notes: Financial Conduct Authority—functions, Financial Conduct Authority—objectives and powers and FCA—corporate governance, structure and constitution.
+Under Financial Services and Markets Act 2000 (FSMA 2000), the FCA is responsible for a broad range of regulated activities.
+Its role includes rule making, issuing codes, providing general guidance, setting policy and principles, and taking enforcement action.
+For more information about the FCA, see Practice Notes: Financial Conduct Authority—objectives and powers and FCA—corporate governance, structure and constitution.
+For more information about FSMA 2000, see Practice Note: Financial Services and Markets Act 2000—essentials.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.